s15n/par-lang/README.md

 ### Closing with `!`

 There is no expression syntax for `?`.
-However, `?` can be used in branches (except in construction) in both process and expression syntax.
-Also, there is no application for `!`, as there is no meaningful result.
+However, `?` can be used in branches in both process and expression application syntax.
+Also, there is no application for `!`, as it has no meaningful result.

 #### Construction

 Creates a channel that immediately closes.
-Equivalent to constructing a **unit value,** such as an empty tuple.
+Same as constructing a **unit value,** such as an empty tuple in other languages.

 ```
 !